From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 But what about the final non-detection?

-There is a subtlety I have been glossing over.
-What if an animal’s last recorded detection is not its last occasion?
-For example, what about an animal with history 1 1 0 0?
+There’s a subtlety I’ve been quietly skating over.
+What if an animal’s last detection isn’t on the last occasion?
+Take an animal with the history 1 1 0 0.

-After its last detection on occasion 2, two things could have happened.
-It could have died at some point before or after occasion 3.
-Or it could have survived all the way to the end of the study and just never been detected again.
+After that last detection on occasion 2, two different things could be going on.
+It might have died somewhere around occasion 3.
+Or it might have sailed right through to the end of the study and simply never been caught again.

-The probability of never being seen again from occasion \(t\) onwards, which is usually written \(\chi_t\) (chi, pronounced “ky”), captures this.
-For our four-occasion example, \(\chi_4 = 1\) because after the last occasion there are no more chances to be seen.
-Working backwards:
+The probability of never seeing an animal again from occasion \(t\) onward, usually written \(\chi_t\) (chi, said “ky”), is what handles this.
+In our four-occasion example \(\chi_4 = 1\), because once you’re past the final occasion there are no more chances to see anything.
+Then work backwards:

 \[\chi_3 = (1 - \phi) + \phi(1-p)\chi_4\]

-In words: the probability of not being seen again from occasion 3 is either the animal died between 3 and 4 (\((1 - \phi)\)) or it survived but was not detected on occasion 4 and then was never seen again (\(\phi(1-p)\chi_4\)).
+In words: the chance of never seeing the animal again from occasion 3 is either that it died between 3 and 4 (\((1 - \phi)\)), or that it survived but you missed it on occasion 4 and then never saw it again (\(\phi(1-p)\chi_4\)).

 The model equations